 What Can I Do to Handle Roof Runoff Without Gutters?

 Fortunately, effective methods to manage roof runoff are available.
-Some solutions will employ additional products, like chains and louvers to lessen the impact of the runoff.
+Some solutions will require additional products, like chains and louvers to lessen the impact of runoff.
 Other solutions will deal with the aftermath, such as installing a french or channel drain to direct the water away from the foundation.
-Here we will describe the most common solutions and how they work:
+Here are the most common solutions and how they work:

-Rain chains provide the water with a surface to travel upon, preventing the water from gaining momentum as it falls.
-Rain chains will always be corrosion resistant and usually made from either aluminum, plastic, or galvanized steel.
-Rain chains are usually suspended from the lowest corner of the roof and dangle over either a splash block or a water collecting barrel.
+Rain chains provide the water with a surface to travel on, preventing the water from gaining momentum as it falls.
+Rain chains will always be corrosion-resistant and usually made from either aluminum, plastic, or galvanized steel.
+Rain chains are usually suspended from the lowest corner of the roof and dangle over either a splash block or a water-collecting barrel.

 Building codes require that the dirt around the foundation slopes away from the home, typically 6” of fall over 10’ of travel.
 However, this code assumes the presence of gutters and really only deflects water falling directly to the ground as rain or snow.
 Increasing the slope of the grading will allow the runoff to drain away faster, preventing the water from backing up towards the foundation.

 A french drain is a common addition to landscaping, and is used to channel water from one location to another.
 French drains use a combination of trenching, pipe, and gravel to create a channel in the ground that can be completely hidden.
-After the french drain is installed, it is covered by topsoil or mulch, allowing rainwater to be absorbed and slowly deposited into the drain.
+After the french drain is installed, topsoil or mulch covers it, allowing rainwater to be absorbed and slowly deposited into the drain.

 To build a french drain, a narrow trench (about 12” deep) is placed about a foot away from the foundation and the bottom is covered in coarse gravel.
-Next, a perforated pipe (usually Schedule 20 PVC), is wrapped in landscaping fabric (to prevent roots from blocking the pipe) and installed in the trench with the perforations in the pipe pointing down.
+Next, a perforated pipe (usually Schedule 20 PVC) is wrapped in landscaping fabric to prevent roots from blocking the pipe.
+It is then installed in the trench with the perforations in the pipe pointing down.
 As water is collected in the trench, it rises into the pipe through these perforations and is carried away by gravity.

-What do you do when the roof runoff lands on concrete instead of the ground?
-The most common solution is to install a channel drain to collect and direct the runoff away from the home.
+There are instances where the roof runoff lands on concrete instead of the ground.
+The most common solution for this is to install a channel drain to collect and direct the runoff away from the home.
 As the name implies, a channel drain consists of both a channel and a grate, which are let into the concrete pad using a concrete saw.
-Channel drains are often located directly in front of a garage door to prevent a backward sloping driveway from directing water into the garage.
+Channel drains are often located directly in front of a garage door to prevent a backward-sloping driveway from directing water into the garage.

 Channel drains require a groove cut into the concrete at its lowest point, which can be determined by pooling water.
 The channel section is concreted in, and at this stage, performs the function of a gutter.
 To complete the installation, the included grate snaps onto the channel to allow a vehicle to pass over it without damaging either the vehicle or the drain.
 Because the grate is slotted, it allows runoff to drain through the slots, while preventing leaves and other debris from clogging it.

-One option to gutters are louvered diffusers, which are installed on the fascia boards in the same location gutters would normally appear.
+Louvered diffusers are a different option from gutters.
+They are installed on the fascia boards in the same location gutters would normally appear.
 Louvered diffusers are mounted a few inches below the edge of the shingles and prevent sheets of roof runoff from striking the ground, causing erosion.
-Louvered diffusers are usually made from ABS plastic or corrosion resistant metal, like aluminum or galvanized steel.
+Louvered diffusers are usually made from ABS plastic or corrosion-resistant metal, like aluminum or galvanized steel.

 As mentioned earlier, gutters are rarely installed early in new construction, yet the roof is one of the first projects.
 Roof runoff is especially bad at this stage of construction because there is no grass or grading to control rainwater.
 Often, this is why construction sites become a muddy mess.